Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 The project components set out policy, investment, capacity building, and awareness-raising interventions to promote conservation through the development opportunities provided by nature-based tourism in pursuit of the Project Development Objective and Dominica’s National Biodiversity Objective.

-The first component (Protected Areas Planning) will support strengthening the institutional framework for PAs planning and management for three national parks; The Morne Trois Pitons National Park, The Morne Diablotin National Park and The Cabrits National Park) and the Waitukubuli trail network.
+The first component (Protected Areas Planning) will support strengthening the institutional framework for PAs planning and management for three national parks; The Morne Trois Pitons National Park, The Morne Diablotin National Park and the Cabrits National Park), and the Waitukubuli National Trail network.

 The project will strengthen biodiversity protection and financial management and build capacity for the national parks, the national trail system personnel, and local communities.
 The direct project beneficiaries include communities and their members in targeted landscapes, farmers, tour guides, entrepreneurs, small and medium enterprises (SMEs) and community-based organizations (CBOs).
 Women, including those within the Kalinago Community, bear the heavy burden of ensuring the livelihood sustainability of rural households and, as such, are expected to benefit significantly.
 Benefits are expected to include improved access to skills training for business development, finance and markets, improved local governance, and subsequently more profitable community- or individually-owned businesses and increased household income, all while promoting the conservation of Dominica’s rich biodiversity endowment.